 From a research perspective, cities can be regarded as ‘microcosms of broader societal fault lines and tensions affecting a nation’ and, as such, they can be used as ‘laboratories’ for innovative peace-building practices (Barber, 2013).

-In order to explore how and when municipal actors can actually maximize their effectiveness in preventing violence, the project will test the core assumption that devolved or decentralized power produces a more effective response to preventing the outbreak and escalation of violent conflict.
+In order to explore how and when municipal actors can actually maximize their effectiveness in preventing violence, projects related to this theme will test the core assumption that devolved or decentralized power produces a more effective response to preventing the outbreak and escalation of violent conflict.
 Key questions include:

 - What are the drivers of violent conflict at the city municipality level?
 Where relevant, how do these causes relate to national and international conflict?